AodhSully/dnd-notes/D&D/Session Notes/2022/Session 23.md

 #Map
 contains a map
-skull drawn around wherer the village is circle a few days away from [[Rocknest]] circle between [[Camter]] and [[flumvin]]
+skull drawn around where the village is circle a few days away from [[Rocknest]] circle between [[Camter]] and [[flumvin]]